With suspect in custody, spotlight returns to 1988 bombing

 One of the men, Abdel Baset Ali al-Megrahi, was convicted and given a life sentence.
 The other, Lamen Khalifa Fhimah, was found not guilty.
 Scottish officials released Al-Megrahi on humanitarian grounds in 2009 after he was diagnosed with prostate cancer.
 He died in Libya in 2012.

-The families of those killed, meanwhile, brought suit against the Libyan government, demanding they be held accountable.
+The families of those killed, meanwhile, brought suit against the Libyan government, demanding the regime be held accountable.
 In 2003, Libya agreed to a settlement, formally accepting responsibility for the bombing, renouncing terrorism and paying compensation to the families.

 Despite a rapprochement with the U.S. government, the pursuit of others responsible for the bombing largely stalled, until after Ghadafi was ousted from power in 2011.